Misiorny/Misiorny/README.md

 [Please visit my repository](https://github.com/Misiorny?tab=repositories).

-My ideas of applications I have in my other repositories made under trade mark ***misiorny.eu***.
-If you want to see it - I kindly invite you here.
+My ideas of applications I will have in my other repositories made under trade mark ***misiorny.eu***.
+If you want to see it in the future - I kindly invite you here.

 [misiorny.eu repository](https://github.com/orgs/misiorny-eu/repositories)